sppapalkar/hungarian-globe-solver/README.md

 2. A* Algorithm (ASTAR) <br/>
 3. Recursive Breadth First Search (RBFS) <br/>

-Algorithm can be changed by changing the 'ALGORITHM' environment varible in '.env' file.
+Algorithm can be changed by changing the 'ALGORITHM' environment variable in '.env' file.